Does your child cry a lot over everything?

 Don’t Bend The Rules For Them.

 You want your sensitive child to learn responsible behavior and self-control.
 For that to happen, you need to be consistent, set limits, and follow through.

-Don’t give in to their whims just to avoid a meltdown.
+Please don’t give in to their whims to avoid a meltdown.
 Be gentle but make sure they know the rules are non-negotiable.

 Teach Them the Importance of Consequences